SciML/DiffEqDocs.jl/docs/src/index.md

 Example IJulia notebooks [can be found in DiffEqTutorials.jl](https://github.com/JuliaDiffEq/DiffEqTutorials.jl).
 If you find any example where there seems to be an error, please open an issue.

-For the most up to date on using the package information, please join [the Gitter channel](https://gitter.im/JuliaDiffEq/Lobby)
+For the most up to date information on using the package, please join [the Gitter channel](https://gitter.im/JuliaDiffEq/Lobby).

 Using the bleeding edge for the latest features and development is only recommended for power users.
-Information for how to get to the bleeding edge is found in the [developer documentation](https://juliadiffeq.github.io/DiffEqDevDocs.jl/latest/index.html#Bleeding-Edge-1).
+Information on how to get to the bleeding edge is found in the [developer documentation](https://juliadiffeq.github.io/DiffEqDevDocs.jl/latest/index.html#Bleeding-Edge-1).

 ### Supported Equations